Categories

 Website : Primer-blast (NCBI), Primer3 Plus, Primerbank, BiSearch, Pubmed

-If it is right RNA If the sample is to be quantified, the following points should be considered when designing primers:
+If it is RNA If the sample is to be quantified, the following points should be considered when designing primers:

 1 , primer specificity